shogun-toolbox/docs/INSTALL.md

     $ sudo brew install shogun

 ###Windows <a name="windows"></a>
-Shogun natively compiles under Windows using MSVC (experimental).
+Shogun natively compiles under Windows using MSVC, see the [CI build](https://ci.appveyor.com/project/vigsterkr/shogun).
 We currently do not support a binary installer.
 If you are interested in packaging, documenting, or contributing otherwise, please contact us.

 ##Docker images <a name="docker"></a>